subvisual/subvisual.com/src/posts/2015-02-02-accessibility-matters.md

 date: 2015-02-02
 tags:
   - development
+intro: >
-intro: "I am privileged.
-I am able to navigate the web in all it's glory, with all the"
+  Not everyone is privileged enough to be able to navigate the web in all it's glory, with all the amazing animations, crazy stuff happening on scrolls, great videos and the latest style for input fields.
 ---

 I am privileged.
 I am able to navigate the web in all it's glory, with all the